discrete-notes/discrete-notes.github.io/_posts/2019-02-13-simulation-3.md

 ### Product and superposition property
 We now use the key properties to have a better upper bound on $P_u$.
 Thanks to the product property, we know that $P_u\subseteq w(b+w)^{\Delta-1}$.
-And thanks to the superposition property, we know that $P_v$ cannot be
+And thanks to the common label property, we know that $P_v$ cannot be
 $b^{\Delta}$.
 And well, that's all we need!